kohlidevops/DockerZeroToHero/README.md

 ## What is a container ?

-1. A container is a bundle of Application, Application libraries required to run your application and the minimum system dependencies.
+1. A container is a bundle of Application, application libraries required to run your application and the minimum system dependencies.
 2. Docker container images are self-contained packages with necessary packages to execute an application, runtime, tools, libraries, and settings.
-3. These images ensure the application runs reliably and swiftly, promoting seamless deployment in computing environments.
+3. These images ensure the application runs reliably and quickly, promoting seamless deployment in computing environments.

 ![Screenshot 2023-02-07 at 7 18 10 PM](https://user-images.githubusercontent.com/43399466/217262726-7cabcb5b-074d-45cc-950e-84f7119e7162.png)